Why Keeping a track of reassignments in your domain is important?

 Patent assignments can warn you about the upcoming competition.
 Quite similar to what we’ve mentioned in the above paragraphs, if a lot of patents are moving out of your domain, it could also mean that you could expect new competition in the market.

 Companies acquire patents to quickly get an edge in a new market.
-Let’s retake the example of the smartphone companies that entered into the medical domain.
-These companies were not a real threat to the medical device domain, but, here we are where most of these smartphone manufacturers have launched their own smartwatches, integrating capabilities of multiple medical devices in their watches with additional functionalities like voice support and digital assistants.
+Let’s retake the example of the smartphone companies that entered the medical domain.
+These companies were not a real threat to the medical device domain, but here we are, where most of these smartphone manufacturers have launched their own smartwatches, integrating capabilities of multiple medical devices in their watches with additional functionalities like voice support and digital assistants.

 You can look at it from a geographical perspective as well.
-Companies that are in similar businesses as yours, but in a different country can easily acquire patents in your country and stand right next to you as new competition.
+Companies that are in similar businesses to yours but in a different country can easily acquire patents in your country and stand right next to you as new competition.
 This is exactly what happened in the smartphone industry when Xiaomi decided to expand globally.
-Xiaomi acquired thousands of patents to expand their product lines in the US and other countries and now is the fourth biggest smartphone manufacturer across the globe.
+Xiaomi acquired thousands of patents to expand its product lines in the US and other countries and now is the fourth biggest smartphone manufacturer across the globe.

 This can happen to your domain too, where a company that currently is not your competition might end up taking a major space in your market.